Summer Ghost: Theatrical

 Summer Ghost was released in Japanese theaters on November 12, 2021 by its distributor Avex Pictures.
 It had its international premiere on the same day at the Leeds International Film Festival in England.

-In North America, GKIDS will screen the film in Japanese and English language formats in Q3 2022.
+In North America, GKIDS screened the film in Japanese and English language formats in 2022.
 The film premiered at Anime Expo on July 3, 2022.

 Home media

 The film was released on Blu-ray in Japan on March 25, 2022.
 The limited edition version includes the original soundtrack, an 80-minute documentary of the film's production, animatics, and a special booklet.
 GKIDS and Shout!
 Factory released the film in North America on November 1, 2022, on Blu-ray and digital platforms.